Total Project Cost $1,500,000

 For nearly a century, the former Camp Greilick was a beloved place for young people to enjoy the woods and waters of our beautiful area.
 Located in the Boardman/Ottaway River watershed, the property features 4,310 feet of frontage on Rennie, Spider and Bass Lakes and contains vast areas of upland forests.
 It is also near thousands of acres of protected land and connects to numerous trail systems.

-With the property’s southern 298 acres slated to become part of Traverse City’s Brown Bridge Quiet Area, and the northern 196 acres to be acquired by Grand Traverse County, plans are underway to renew the land’s use as a community hub for recreation and a place to experience nature.
-In collaboration with the County and the Grand Traverse Regional Community Foundation (GTRCF), the Grand Traverse Regional Land Conservancy (GTRLC) is working to support this vision and further protect the property.
+Plans are underway to renew the land’s use as a community hub for recreation and experiencing nature, with the southern 298 acres set to become part of Traverse City’s Brown Bridge Quiet Area, and the northern 196 acres recently acquired by Grand Traverse County.
+In collaboration with the County and the Grand Traverse Regional Community Foundation (GTRCF), the Grand Traverse Regional Land Conservancy (GTRLC) secured a $3.25 million gift from a generous “conservation angel” to purchase and hold the northern property, allowing the County time to conduct due diligence and gather community input before acquiring the land at a reduced price of $3 million.

 “The Endowment will provide sustainable and predictable funding year after year to the County to support its stewardship of the Greilick property,” explained GTRCF President and CEO David Mengebier.
 “This can include restoring and improving habitats for wildlife and water quality and building and maintaining recreation-related infrastructure such as the existing buildings, trails, signage, and parking areas.”